rburchell/irssi-relay/README.md

-# irssi-relay
+# Weechat Relay

-irssi-relay is a simple script to provide a representation of irssi's data structures using the [weechat relay protocol](https://www.weechat.org/files/doc/devel/weechat_relay_protocol.en.html).
+Weechat Relay is a simple script to provide a representation of irssi's data structures using the [weechat relay protocol](https://www.weechat.org/files/doc/devel/weechat_relay_protocol.en.html).

-simply put, it allows you to use the same irc connection you know and love from other user interfaces, like [glowing-bear](https://github.com/glowing-bear/glowing-bear).
+Simply put, it allows you to use the same IRC connection you know and love from other user interfaces, like [glowing-bear](https://github.com/glowing-bear/glowing-bear).

-# contact
+# Contact

-get in touch with us, on irc of course. ;) we hang out on ##irssi-relay on freenode.
+Get in touch with us, on IRC of course. ;) We hang out on ##irssi-relay on freenode.

-# patches
+# Patches

-got an itch to scratch? that's great. feel free to submit a pull request! :)
+Got an itch to scratch?
+That's great.
+Feel free to submit a pull request! :)

-# use
+# Use

-* put the script in your .irssi/scripts/autorun directory.
+* Put the script in your .irssi/scripts/autorun directory.
-* configure it (see the ipw_ settings, most interesting ones are ipw_port, ipw_host and ipw_password)
+* Configure it (see the wcrelay_ settings, most interesting ones are wcrelay_port, wcrelay_host and wcrelay_password)
-* load it (using `/script load autorun/weechat-relay.pl`)
+* Load it (using `/script load autorun/weechat_relay.pl`)
-* connect your client
+* Connect your client

-# authors
+# Authors

-irssi-relay is the culmination of a tireless amount of effort from (but not limited to) the following people:
+Weechat Relay is the culmination of a tireless amount of effort from (but not limited to) the following people:

 * Thomas Stagner (large amounts of implementation, reverse-engineering)